This online paper is based on a paper of George Leigh which generalized papers [1,2] by Tony Watts and myself.

 Interested viewers can experiment with a BCMATH program.

 An example of Chris Smyth.
 T(x) = 3x ⁄ 2 if x is even, int(2x ⁄ 3) if x is odd, was suggested by Chris Smyth when the author visited Edinburgh in 1993.
-Here all trajectories eventually enter a cycle, namely cycles 6n → 9n → 6n (n nonzero) and 6n+3 → 4n+2 → 6n+3, or the fixed points 0 and -1.
+Here all trajectories eventually enter one of the cycles 6n → 9n → 6n (n nonzero) and 6n+3 → 4n+2 → 6n+3, or the fixed points 0 and -1.
 This was pointed out by George Leigh in an email of 14th December 1993.

 The chain {Yn} is infinite, as Yn(0) = B(0, 2·3n+1) for n ≥ 0.